zephyrproject-rtos/zephyr/doc/develop/west/west-apis.rst

 The following APIs also use :py:class:`west.configuration.ConfigFile`, but they operate by default on a global object which stores the current workspace configuration.
-This has proven to be a bad design descision since west's APIs can be used from multiple workspaces.
+This has proven to be a bad design decision since west's APIs can be used from multiple workspaces.
 They were deprecated in west v0.13.0.

 These APIs are preserved for compatibility with older extensions.
 They should